 The cause of myasthenia gravis is largely unknown.
 Although it is not believed to be hereditary, sometimes it occurs in two or more members of the same family.
 This may be because some people can be genetically predisposed to developing myasthenia gravis.

-- Q What are paraneoplastic syndromes?
+- Q What are flares?

-- Q What is an autoantibody?
+- Q What is microscopic polyangiitis?

 - Q What is immune system depression?